RewEPIC/RewEPIC/README.md

 ### Hello there 👋
 **My name is Rew,** I'm studying in the Faculty of Information Technology at KMUTT University.

-- 🔭 I’m currently working on PLAYBOX STUDIOS.
+- 🔭 I’m currently working at PLAYBOX STUDIOS.
 - 📖 I’m currently learning coding.
 - 🎨 I'm also passionate about arts.
 <!--